scottharwell/ansible-role-rhel-setup/README.md

 [![CI](https://github.com/scottharwell/ansible-role-server-setup/workflows/CI/badge.svg)](https://github.com/scottharwell/ansible-role-server-setup/actions?query=workflow%3A+CI)

 This is a simple role to configure Linux servers with a base set of packages and shell configuration that I prefer.
 It will configure a list of users on the remote Linux servers with Fish shell as the default shell, will display NeoFetch on login, will configure Fish with Oh My Fish and the _Bob the Fish_ theme, and will setup VIM with my preferred configuration.
-Currently, it supports RHEL, Debian, and Arch distributions.
+Currently, it supports RHEL, Debian, and Arch Linux distributions and FreeBSD.

 Requirements
 ------------

-Ansible >= 2.0
+Ansible >= 2.9

+Run `ansible-galaxy install -r requirements.yml` to ensure that Ansible has dependencies for this role installed.

 Role Variables
 --------------